Using Auto GPS at Walt Disney World

 To help prevent this situation, I’ve created a file of accurate POI locations.
 Read on for the details!

 I’ve created a file of POI locations for just about every place you might need to drive while on vacation at Walt Disney World.
 All of the major Disney theme parks, water parks, shopping areas, golf courses and hotels are in it, plus all the MouseSavers Preferred Hotels.
-It contains all of the Disney sit-down restaurants, a handful of distinctive Disney counter-service restaurants, all of the Downtown Disney restaurants, and the restaurants and dinner shows discussed on MouseSavers.com.
+It contains all of the Disney sit-down restaurants, a handful of distinctive Disney counter-service restaurants, all of the Disney Springs restaurants (formerly Downtown Disney), and the restaurants and dinner shows discussed on MouseSavers.com.
 There are also nearby grocery stores, drugstores, medical facilities (urgent care and hospitals), and selected Disney outlet stores.
 The Universal Orlando area is also covered to a smaller extent.

 For now, the files are only available for recent-model Garmin, TomTom and some Magellan units.
 If you have a GPS that allows custom POI uploads and would like me to make a version of the POI file for your unit, let me know.
 I’ll add new formats if there are enough requests.

 January 4, 2015: Removed some closed locations and fixed name/address on others.
 Added locations near Port Canaveral, including the Disney Cruise Line terminal, the rental car locations in Cape Canaveral, and the recommended hotels near Port Canaveral.
 Added Legoland Florida.
 Added hotels: B Resort and Sheraton Vistana Villages.
 Removed closed restaurants and entertainment locations.

 The MouseSavers POI file is for driving only.
 (Click here to learn why.)
 Nearly all of the locations have been verified in person and in general they should improve the driving directions, compared with using the built-in POIs on the GPS units, especially for locations on Disney property.